effjy/nightwatch/README.md

 - safe synthetic test fixtures;
 - sample human and JSON reports;
 - hackathon demonstration instructions.

+Release archives are assembled from an explicit source allow-list.
+Real host baselines, reviewed fingerprints, reports, binaries, local shortcuts, and conversation state are excluded; the packaged reviewed database is an empty template that grants no trust by default.

+Nightwatch is available under the [MIT License](LICENSE).

 **Full repository content coming soon.**